 Gordon’s team works all night to reveal a brand new reception area.

-here are also new items added to the dinner menu as a result of Gordon’s changes.
+There are also new items added to the dinner menu as a result of Gordon’s changes.

 The guests are pleased on relaunch night.